patarapolw/jupyter-flashcards/docs/README.md

 The only you would probably use is `CardQuiz.show()`.

-- Show the Back of the card.
+- Show the back of the card.